JuliaData/CategoricalArrays.jl/README.md

 pool = CategoricalPool(["Group A", "Group B", "Group C"])
 ```

-To create a specific observation, you create a `CategoricalVariable` object
+To create a specific observation, you create a `CategoricalValue` object
 that points to the pool's internal index of values:

 ```
-cv = CategoricalVariable(1, pool)
+cv = CategoricalValue(1, pool)
 ```

 If you know that you're working with ordinal data, you can use an `OrdinalPool`